-- To create social awareness leading to effective action - To be actively and constructively involved in the needs and problems of the community and thus become agents of social change - To bring about an overall development of the personality of students through involvement in projects - To train students for responsible leadership
+- · Creating social awareness to drive effective action. - Active participation in the community's needs and problems

+- to become agents of social change. - Facilitating the overall development of students' personalities through involvement in community welfare projects. - · Training students for responsible leadership roles.